 When you press the “Order” button, it opens up in a new window.
 It’s not user friendly, nor friendly for your internet connection.
 It shouldn’t open in an additional tab.

 Now, let’s look at how an optimized homepage looks: Zalando.com.
 The hamburger menu is captioned.
 There is a visible search bar – which is essential for big eshops with a lot of SKUs.

 Another example can be found at AlexixBittar.com.
 Look at the checkout icon in the main menu: you can clearly see how many items there are in the mobile shopping bag.
 And, as a bonus, you can also see the hottest promos right now.

 However, there are also some aspects that could be improved: the icons are pretty small – it may be hard for bigger hands to tap.
 And there should be descriptions beneath the icons (just as it was on Zalando).

 When you tap on the “checkout” icon, there is a toplayer which shows you what’s in your shopping bag and how many items there are.
 You can easily go to your shopping bag or to the checkout.
-Here’s even a better choice for mobile conversion rate optimization – there is a separate screen showing over your regular screen (without reloading your regular page) – just like on Amazon, when you try to add a product to your wishlist.
+Here’s even a better conversion rate optimization tip for mobile – there is a separate screen showing over your regular screen (without reloading your regular page) – just like on Amazon, when you try to add a product to your wishlist.

 Growcode also recommends this eBook: